GradleWeaver/simple-jlink/README.md

 Your applications can be modular, unmodular, and use modular or unomdular libraries.
 The plugin will automatically determine which modules to include in the generated image.

+Note: this plugin must be run on JDK 10 or higher.
+JDK 9 is not supported.

-See [the jlink Reference Page](https://docs.oracle.com/javase/9/tools/jlink.htm) for details on the jlink tool and its options, most of which are exposed to plugin users.
+See [the jlink Reference Page](https://docs.oracle.com/javase/10/tools/jlink.htm) for details on the jlink tool and its options, most of which are exposed to plugin users.

 ```kotlin